Matthew Whitaker: Other policy issues

 Whitaker's website previously stated that he was a "Christian who regularly attends church with his family, Matt has built a life on hard work and free enterprise"; and he stated in 2014 that "life begins at conception".
 In 2014, he advocated for reducing the influence of the government saying, "I know that the government forcing people to violate their faith must never be tolerated.
 In the Senate, I will be a steadfast protector of every American's religious rights".
 Whitaker stated he was not a "climate change denier" but said that the evidence is "inconclusive" and indicated he did not support regulations on carbon emissions.

-Whitaker has expressed a desire to get rid of family reunification and is against amnesty for illegal immigrants.
+Whitaker has expressed opposition to amnesty for undocumented immigrants who are already inside the U.S.

 In 2014, Whitaker represented a blogger who was fired from his job for his description of homosexuality.
 He argued the blogger had engaged in a legitimate expression of religious beliefs that should be considered protected speech, saying, "I just really think this case is a prime example of where religious freedom in our country is under assault and we need to send a strong message".

 Whitaker supported repealing the Affordable Care Act in his 2014 Senate campaign.

 Regarding issues about increases in defense spending of European NATO partners, Whitaker opposes what he calls an "expanded view", specifically Italy's plans to construct the world's longest suspension bridge thought to facilitate the movement of Italian and allied armed forces between Mainland Italy and Sicily.